Looking to MIG weld some mild steel?

 He saw that his high pressure gas distributor takes the empty tanks in and swaps them out for a full tank.

 He asked and they told him that they do fill customer owned tanks of 125 cf and under.
 So Brad’s thinking of getting his own 80 cf argon CO2 tank.
-So he can use it as much or as little as he likes.
+Then he can use it as much or as little as he likes.

 Some people won’t mind.
 At least they are not paying a deposit on the tank, they just pay for the 75/25 gas in the tank.

 But you may never get back your tank again?
-Would you care?

 Because if you decided to sell your tank down the line.
 You couldn’t sell the gas supplier’s tank.
 Cause if has their marks all over it.
 And the person who bought it from you would worry that it was a stolen tank.